 How to Recall an Email in Outlook 2016

-It is an inevitable aspect of email use that you will one day accidentally send an email you wish you hadn’t.
-Whether it was sending the email to the wrong recipient, finding a mistake in the message you just sent, or accidentally hitting “Reply All” when the message was only meant for one colleague—we’ve all been there.
+Whether it was sending the email to the wrong recipient, attaching a wrong file, or accidentally hitting “Reply All” when the message was only meant for one colleague—we’ve all been there.

 Lookeen